joomla-projects/docker-joomla-cms-phpcs/README.md

 # docker-joomla-cms-phpcs

-Docker Contianer for running phpcs code style checks on a joomla-cms repository
+Docker Container for running phpcs code style checks on a joomla-cms repository

 ## Reason for building this container

-If you have a localinstall of phpcs you might have a newer version installed or you haven't it installed at all.
+If you have a local install of phpcs you might have a newer version installed or you don't have phpcs installed at all.
 A lot of PR fail because of code styles failures and this takes a lot of time to communicate and to fix the code style issues.
-This container should allow anyone to run code style checks on the local machine without installing and fighting dependencies.
+This container allows anyone to run code style checks on their local machine without installing and fighting dependencies.

 ## How to use